designRateConverter

 .
 The default value of Tolerance

 is 0.
-Setting Verbose
+Set Verbose

 to true

-The function uses an effective conversion ratio of 939:1550 since it removes the common denominator 4 from the specified conversion ratio 3756:6200.
+The function uses an effective conversion ratio of 939:1550 since it removes the common denominator 4 from the specified conversion ratio of 3756:6200.

 designExactRate = designRateConverter(InterpolationFactor=3756,...
 DecimationFactor=6200,ToleranceUnits="percentage",...
 Verbose=true)

-designRateConverter(InterpolationFactor=3756, DecimationFactor=6200, Bandwidth=0.48464516129032265, StopbandAttenuation=80, MaxStages=Inf, CostMethod="estimate", Tolerance=0, ToleranceUnits="percentage") Conversion ratio: 3756:6200 (specified), 939:1550 (effective)
+designRateConverter(InterpolationFactor=3756, DecimationFactor=6200, Bandwidth=0.48464516129032265, StopbandAttenuation=80, MaxStages=Inf, CostMethod="estimate", OptimizeFor="MPIS", Tolerance=0, ToleranceUnits="percentage") Conversion ratio: 3756:6200 (specified), 939:1550 (effective)

-designExactRate = dsp.FIRRateConverter with properties: Main InterpolationFactor: 939 DecimationFactor: 1550 NumeratorSource: 'Property' Numerator: [4.0641e-05 4.0719e-05 4.0798e-05 4.0876e-05 4.0955e-05 4.1033e-05 4.1111e-05 4.1190e-05 4.1268e-05 4.1346e-05 4.1424e-05 4.1502e-05 4.1580e-05 4.1657e-05 4.1735e-05 4.1813e-05 4.1890e-05 4.1967e-05 4.2045e-05 … ] (1×38895 double) Show all properties
+designExactRate = dsp.FIRRateConverter with properties: Main InterpolationFactor: 939 DecimationFactor: 1550 NumeratorSource: 'Property' Numerator: [4.0641e-05 4.0719e-05 4.0798e-05 4.0876e-05 4.0955e-05 4.1033e-05 4.1111e-05 4.1190e-05 4.1268e-05 4.1346e-05 4.1424e-05 4.1502e-05 4.1580e-05 4.1657e-05 4.1735e-05 4.1813e-05 4.1890e-05 4.1967e-05 … ] (1×38895 double) Show all properties

 Set Tolerance

 to 0.1%.
-The effective conversion ratio changes to 20:33, which is very close to the requested ratio 3756/6200.
-Indeed, 3756/6200-20/33
+The effective conversion ratio changes to 20:33, which is very close to the specified ratio of 3756/6200.
+3756/6200-20/33 = 2.5415e-04, which is within the allowed tolerance of 1e-3 (or 0.1%).

 designApproxRate = designRateConverter(InterpolationFactor=3756,...
 DecimationFactor=6200,ToleranceUnits="percentage",...
 Tolerance=0.1,Verbose=true)

-designRateConverter(InterpolationFactor=3756, DecimationFactor=6200, Bandwidth=0.48484848484848486, StopbandAttenuation=80, MaxStages=Inf, CostMethod="estimate", Tolerance=0.1, ToleranceUnits="percentage") Conversion ratio: 3756:6200 (specified), 20:33 (effective)
+designRateConverter(InterpolationFactor=3756, DecimationFactor=6200, Bandwidth=0.48484848484848486, StopbandAttenuation=80, MaxStages=Inf, CostMethod="estimate", OptimizeFor="MPIS", Tolerance=0.1, ToleranceUnits="percentage") Conversion ratio: 3756:6200 (specified), 20:33 (effective)

 designApproxRate = dsp.FIRRateConverter with properties: Main InterpolationFactor: 20 DecimationFactor: 33 NumeratorSource: 'Property' Numerator: [2.7533e-05 3.2037e-05 3.6669e-05 4.1362e-05 4.6039e-05 5.0621e-05 5.5019e-05 5.9141e-05 6.2891e-05 6.6170e-05 6.8878e-05 7.0914e-05 7.2179e-05 7.2576e-05 7.2015e-05 7.0409e-05 6.7680e-05 6.3762e-05 5.8596e-05 … ] (1×841 double) Show all properties

-Further increase the tolerance to 1%.
+Increase the tolerance to 1%.
 The effective conversion ratio further reduces to 3:5.
-Note that 3756/6200-3/5
+3756/6200-3/5 = 0.0058, which is within the allowed tolerance of 0.01 (or 1%).

 designApproxRateHigherTol = designRateConverter(InterpolationFactor=3756,...
 DecimationFactor=6200,ToleranceUnits="percentage",...
 Tolerance=1,Verbose=true)

-designRateConverter(InterpolationFactor=3756, DecimationFactor=6200, Bandwidth=0.48, StopbandAttenuation=80, MaxStages=Inf, CostMethod="estimate", Tolerance=1, ToleranceUnits="percentage") Conversion ratio: 3756:6200 (specified), 3:5 (effective)
+designRateConverter(InterpolationFactor=3756, DecimationFactor=6200, Bandwidth=0.48, StopbandAttenuation=80, MaxStages=Inf, CostMethod="estimate", OptimizeFor="MPIS", Tolerance=1, ToleranceUnits="percentage") Conversion ratio: 3756:6200 (specified), 3:5 (effective)

 designApproxRateHigherTol = dsp.FIRRateConverter with properties: Main InterpolationFactor: 3 DecimationFactor: 5 NumeratorSource: 'Property' Numerator: [2.0191e-05 5.1900e-05 7.6263e-05 6.5863e-05 0 -1.1657e-04 -2.4237e-04 -3.0607e-04 -2.3543e-04 0 3.5191e-04 6.8589e-04 8.1926e-04 6.0023e-04 0 -8.2688e-04 -0.0016 -0.0018 -0.0013 0 0.0017 0.0031 0.0035 0.0024 0 … ] (1×129 double) Show all properties

-Compare the Cost
+Compare Cost

 Compute the cost of implementing these filters.
 As you increase the tolerance, the computational complexity of the filter reduces.